An easy Christmas cake that turns out perfect every time. No creaming, beating or soaking of fruit required!

 - Spoon the mixture into the tin and smooth flat with the back of a spoon.

 - Take out of the oven, and whilst it's still hot, use a skewer to make about 10-12 holes all over the cake.

-- Feed with 2-3 tbsp cherry brandy once a week* up until a few days before you marzipan and ice the cake.
+- Feed with 1-2 tbsp cherry brandy once a week up until a few days before you marzipan and ice the cake.

 Recipe SourceMy recipe for Christmas cake is adapted from the BBC Good Food website.
 I tried this method of making it about 9 years ago and I've stuck to it ever since.
 I make a few changes, and the result is a lovely, fruity, moist cake.

 How to store a Christmas cake?Wrap the cake tightly in a double layer of baking parchment (greaseproof paper) and a double layer of foil, then place in an airtight container, in a cupboard (away from sunlight) at room temperature.
 Unwrap and feed with a tablespoon of alcohol once a week, then wrap again and store in the same way.

 How long will it keep?If stored properly (see above), an un-iced fruit Christmas cake should keep well for 4-5 months at room temperature.
 You can also freeze the un-iced wrapped cake for up to a year.
 Defrost the cake, and ensure it comes to room temperature before decorating and/or eating.
 Nutritional information is per serving.